 Similarly, the state of California pushed back both the filing and payment deadlines to match the IRS, accepting state tax returns and payments until July 15, 2020.

-Other states have also extended their tax deadlines, for up-to-date information, please refer to the AICPA guide found here.
+Other states have also extended their tax deadlines.
+For up-to-date information, please refer to the AICPA.

 9. Cost containment

 Now is the time to try different strategies of cost containment.
 For example, perhaps you can renegotiate rent.
 Chances are that your landlord does not have the next lessee lined up and waiting to take your spot.
 You may be able to negotiate a lower price – at least for the time being.